City of Dewitt

 To vote prior to an election:

 The City of DeWitt has entered into a countywide agreement in which Clinton County will offer nine days of early voting prior to the election, beginning the second Saturday before an election and ending the Sunday before the election.
-The Presidential Primary Election will be on Tuesday, February 27th.
 There will be two early voting sites that you may vote at: DeWitt Township Hall and Bingham Township Hall.
 If you do not wish to vote early at one of the sites, you may still vote in person at City Hall on Election Day or by absentee ballot.
 Below is the Early Voting Location information:

-State Law requires the Clerk’s Office to be open from 8:00 am to 4:00 pm on the Saturday prior to an election.
+State Law requires the Clerk’s Office to be open for eight hours on the Saturday before the election.
+Please contact the Clerks Office for hours of availability.

 To vote on election day: